AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ### Deleting a restaurant : `delete`

-Deletes the specified restaurant from the address book.
+Deletes the specified restaurant from the restaurant directory.

 Format: `delete INDEX`